amcginlay/eks-demos/doc/09-orchestration/README.md

-# Orchestration - balancing desired against actual
+# Orchestration - balancing desired against actual (optional)

 [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) can be described as container orchestrator.
 To understand what that means we first need to understand some of the limitations of using a standalone containerization platform such as [Docker](https://en.wikipedia.org/wiki/Docker_(software)).